Skip to Main Content

 1. Cite your source.
 If you must use a direct quote, give credit to the author.
 Use the Citation resources in this guide for help with formatting.
 This is important when reporting facts or figures, which cannot be synthesized or paraphrased.

 2. Paraphrase the content.
 It helps if you do this when you're taking notes.
 Record why the information is important and how you might use it, instead of copying the information directly.
 Quotes should only be used if there is no better way to state something than in its original form.
-Learn how to paraphrase and summarize with this resource.
+Learn how to paraphrase and summarize with this resource from the University of Wisconsin-Madison.

 3. Use a plagiarism checking tool.
 This is a good method for confirming that you didn't accidentally copy something word for word.